kianorr/kianorr.github.io/content/english/posts/rkspeeds.md

 ---
-title: "RK4 in different languages"
+title: "RK4 speeds in python, julia, and c++"
 draft: false
 date: 2023-01-20
+lastmod: 2023-02-12
 tags: ["python", "julia", "c++"]
+summary: "I wanted look more into Julia because it sounded like python but faster and better.
+So, I compared Julia to Python, and also threw C++ in there (do I regret that?
+Maybe)"
+tocOpen: true
 ---

+| Julia | C ++ | Python |
+| :------: | :------: | :--------: |
+| 22.555 ± 34.788 μs | 14.162 μs | 2420 ± 197 μs |

+## intro
 I wanted look more into Julia because it sounded like python but faster and better.
 So, I compared Julia to Python, and also threw C++ in there (do I regret that?
 Maybe).
 Below is a summary of the speed tests.

-| Julia | C ++ | Python |
-| :------: | :------: | :--------: |
-| 22.555 ± 34.788 μs | 14.162 μs | 2420 ± 197 μs |

 Julia is actually quite close to C++, which isn't too surprising, but it's nice to see.
 Now everyone just needs to actually use Julia so there's support behind it :p